kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 # `slugify` Converts to lowercase

-removes non-word characters (alphanumerics and underscores) and converts spaces to hyphens.
-Also strips leading and trailing whitespace.
+This removes non-word characters (alphanumerics and underscores) and converts spaces to hyphens.
+It also strips leading and trailing whitespace.
-If value is "Joel is a slug", the output will be "joel-is-a-slug".
+If the value is "Joel is a slug", the output will be "joel-is-a-slug".

 ```handlebars
 {{slugify value}}